 Today, the gardens are an environmental community project with the emphasis on conservation, preservation and education.
 Much has been achieved in the last few years to successfully encourage wildlife back into these historic gardens.
 Many old and rare plants and trees have been preserved and new trees planted to replace those that have died.
 We have catalogued the plants, trees, small birds and animals living in the gardens to record the information for future generations.

 The square dates back to the Roman era when it was known as the Gaudy Green.
 Archaeological excavations of the site have found a Roman graveyard and Albion Street is also believed to be of Roman origin.
-In Elizabethan times, it was home to the city’s stocks.
-It was also used for leisure, as archery was practised here.
+In Elizabethan times, it was used as a place of leisure and punishment(!)